Gunmen attack central Mali hotel, kill 1 and hurt 2 others

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

-The Dogon region once was a major tourist site, but jihadist violence since 2012 has reduced visits.
+Tourists once flocked to Bandjagara to visit the Dogon people who live in the cliffs, but the jihadist violence in the region since 2012 has reduced visits.